d4viddonoso/ERA5-request-to-CROCO-model/README.md

 # ERA5-request-to-CROCO-model
-A python scripts to request ERA5 reanalysis datasets, stored in the ECMWF's MARS internal/external, according to the format of CROCO model.
+Python scripts to download ECMWF ERA5 reanalysis datasets from the Climate Data Store (CDS) of Copernicus https://cds.climate.copernicus.eu, required by CROCO model to perform simulations with atmospheric forcing.